 Case managers must be computer literate and capable of managing computer files, using databases, creating spreadsheets, and preparing presentations.
 They must also have typing skills and should know how to operate office equipment.

 Advocacy is the act of representing the client’s interests.
 Advocacy is central to what a Case Manager does, and it is a valuable skill.
-Advocacy typically requires arranging services for the client and ensuring that their needs are met.
-You have to ensure things like your clients access to services or treatments they require and that they’re being treated fairly, and their legal rights are being met.
+Advocacy typically requires arranging services for the client and ensuring their needs are met.
+You have to ensure that your clients have access to services or treatments they require, that they’re being treated fairly, and that their legal rights are being met.

-You may also need to investigate gaps or flaws in the system that are preventing your client from receiving the appropriate level of care and support.
+You may also need to investigate gaps or system flaws preventing your client from receiving the appropriate level of care and support.
 This means you’ll need to be familiar with the laws and regulations that govern these services.

-You will most certainly need to teach your clients how to advocate for themselves as part of their case management.
-This will help them become more self-sufficient and confident in themselves.
+You will most certainly need to teach your clients to advocate for themselves as part of their case management.
+As a result, it will help them become more self-sufficient and confident in themselves.

-Whether you want to start a new career or advance in your existing job, case management is a lucrative and rewarding profession.
-It is gaining high attention due to high demand and good salary.
+Case management is a lucrative and rewarding profession whether you want to start a new career or advance in your current job.
+It is gaining significant attention due to its high demand and good salary.